Tuhin-SnapD/Prison-Management-System/README.md

       Clone the repository in htdocs: Create a new directory in the htdocs folder in the XAMPP installation directory.
 This directory will be used to store your PHP project files.

-      Create a new database: Open phpMyAdmin in your browser and create a new database that will be used by your PHP project, name of your db should be "prisondb"
+      Create a new database: Open phpMyAdmin in your browser and create a new database that will be used by your PHP project, name of your db should be "prisondb", copy/import the database.sql in prisondb

       Edit configuration files: Open the "php.ini" file and make sure that the "display_errors" setting is turned on, as this will allow you to see any errors that occur while running your PHP code.